Haro Strait Sunrise

 Jinrui Liu

-Jinrui is a Ph.D. student at the Institute of Geology, China Earthquake Administration who visited our group for one year in 2022-2023 on a China Scholarship Council Scholarship.
+Jinrui visited us as a Ph.D. student at the Institute of Geology, China Earthquake Administration in 2022-2023 on a China Scholarship Council Scholarship.
 He is interested in fault evolution and deformation features of strike-slip faults and exploring the combination with geodetic data and working on active tectonics of the Tibetan Plateau using tectonic geomorphology methods.

 Julia Walker